 Storms can cause widespread power outages.
 To check the weather in your location, visit the National Weather Service Forecast Office.
-Should an outage occur, OPPD personnel will restore service as quickly as possible (please see Steps to Power Restoration), but there are a few things you should remember until the lights are back on:
+Should an outage occur, OPPD personnel will restore service as quickly and safely as possible (please see Steps to Power Restoration), but there are a few things you should remember until the lights are back on:

 - Turn off most lights and unplug appliances and electronic equipment.
 This will reduce electrical load when power is restored and help minimize the possibility of damage to electrical devices.

 - Treat every line you see as though it is a LIVE WIRE.

 - Don't go near downed lines, and please report the problem to OPPD as quickly as possible.
 Until repair crews arrive, please watch the line at a safe distance and alert others who may come by.